ThePython10110/ExchangeClone/README.md

     * Fixed Mineclonia energy values (I foolishly assumed that all items would have the same itemstrings and groups, thanks @Ranko-Saotome for reporting this).

 ### 5.0 (bigger release than any before it)
-**You MUST break and replace any existing Constructors, Deconstructors, and Energy Collectors when updating from any previous version.
-Nothing will be lost (hopefully).
-In Minetest Game, this is a bit of a problem (try blowing it up maybe?
-I don't know, sorry).**
+**I would recommend not updating to or past this version (any Constructors, Deconstructors, and Energy Collectors may become unusable...)**
 * New features:
     * Added a [wiki](https://github.com/ThePython10110/ExchangeClone/wiki)!
 This is where you can find more complete information on pretty much everything.
         * Because the wiki exists, I won't be including anywhere near as many details about how features work in the changelog.